What is food poisoning?

 - Raw or undercooked eggs or foods that may contain them, such as cookie dough and homemade ice cream

-- Raw sprouts, such as alfalfa, bean, clover and radish sprouts
+- Raw sprouts, such as alfalfa, beans, clover and radish sprouts

 - Unpasteurized juices and ciders